-In addition to teaching and research assistantships, the College of Arts and Sciences also awards 10 Dean’s Fellowships per year to graduate students in the College.
-These highly competitive awards are granted across the College and come with a $5,000 stipend supplement for each of the first two years of study.
+In addition to teaching and research assistantships, the College of Arts and Sciences awards 10 Dean’s Fellowships each year to graduate students from across the College.
+These highly competitive awards include a $5,000 stipend to supplement the first two years of study.

 The Maryanoff Summer Fellowship program allows four outstanding students the opportunity to conduct paid research in chemistry for a period of up to 10 weeks in the summer.
-This program is open to all Drexel freshmen who are enrolled in the following majors: chemistry, biological sciences, environmental science, mathematics, nutrition & food science, physics, psychology and science (undecided).
+This program is open to all Drexel freshmen enrolled in the following majors: chemistry, biological sciences, environmental science, mathematics, nutrition and food science, physics, psychology and science (undecided).
 Applicants must have a cumulative GPA of 3.0 or higher.
-Applications are typically due at the beginning of May each year.
-For more information, contact the Department of Chemistry at 215.895.2638.
+Applications are due at the beginning of May each year.
+For more information, call the Department of Chemistry at 215.895.2638.

-The STAR (Students Tackling Advanced Research) Scholars program, offered by Drexel's Pennoni Honors College, matches first-year students with faculty-mentored research or creative projects.
-Students selected as STAR Scholars are not required to be honors students; however, STAR Scholars must earn a minimum 3.2 cumulative GPA during their freshmen year to remain in good standing in the program.
-Students are selected for the program in two stages: 1) high-achieving applicants are invited to participate during the admissions process and 2) current students who meet academic eligibility requirements have the opportunity to apply in January of their freshman year.
+The STAR (Students Tackling Advanced Research) Scholars program, is an opportunity for first-year students to engage in faculty-mentored research, scholarship, or creative work during the summer after their first year.
+This program is offered by the Office of Undergraduate Research in Drexel’s Pennoni Honors College.
+Students from all colleges and majors are eligible to participate and they are not required to be a member of the Honors program.
+Students are selected for the STAR Scholars program in two stages: 1) High-achieving applicants are invited to apply during the University admissions process and 2) Current students have the opportunity to apply in the winter term of their first year.

-The Drexel Fellowships Office supports students across the University in their applications for competitive national and international fellowships.
-The office is available for one-on-one appointments and helps students create strong applications through intensive individual advising and support.
-For more information and upcoming fellowship deadlines, please visit the Drexel's Fellowships Office website or send an email to email@example.com.
+The Drexel Fellowships Office supports graduate and undergraduate students across the University in their applications for competitive national and international fellowships.
+The office is available for one-on-one appointments and it helps students to create strong applications through intensive individual advising and support.
+For more information and upcoming fellowship deadlines, please visit the Drexel's Fellowships Office or email email@example.com.